NGWPC/ngencerf-server/cli/README.md

 ../downloads/latest/macos/ngencerf
 ```

+The macOS build supports both Intel-based Macs and Macs with Apple silicon.
+The current build program produces an Intel (x86_64) executable, which runs natively on Intel-based Macs and on Macs with Apple silicon through Rosetta.
-The current macOS build targets Intel (`x86_64`).
-On Apple Silicon, use an `x86_64` Python under Rosetta for the most reliable Intel-compatible build.
+When building on a Mac with Apple silicon, use an x86_64 Python environment under Rosetta to produce the Intel-compatible executable.

 ### Windows